741 Colonel Ledyard Highway

 installation.
 He went on to explain because the installation would be done by

-different vendor, and the costs were below the $5,000 threshold, that were not
+different vendor, and the costs were below the $5,000 threshold, they were not

 Councilor Ryan questioned whether there were obstacles preventing the Ledyard